jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 I tested the serial communication on the Raspberry Pi using the Python utility called "mini-term," as shown below.
 ```
 $ python3 -m serial.tools.miniterm -e /dev/ttyACM1 57600
 --- Miniterm on /dev/ttyACM1  57600,8,N,1 ---
 --- Quit: Ctrl+] | Menu: Ctrl+T | Help: Ctrl+T followed by Ctrl+H ---
+r
+OK

 ```

 * "/dev/ttyACM1" is the serial port identified from the above "by-id" command,
-* "57600" is the "baudrate", declared in the Arduino sketch setup.
+* "57600" is the "baudrate", declared in the Arduino sketch setup function.
+* The output from the miniterm depends on the Arduino code in the loop function.

 The baud rate is the communication speed between two devices over a serial port, representing the number of bits transmitted per second (bps).
 The default setting is 9600.
 The output of the mini-term depends on what is loaded onto the Arduino board.

 ### Firmata
-At this phase, my robot is quite simple.
-The control node calculates the PWM value and sends it to the Arduino to control the wheel's velocity.
+At this stage, my robot is quite simple.
+The control node calculates the PWM value and sends it to the Arduino to control the wheel's direction and velocity.
 Therefore, I can use the standard Firmata instead of writing my own delegate code for Arduino.
 Firmata comes with the Arduino IDE and can be accessed via File -> Examples -> Firmata -> StandardFirmata.
-Once the StandardFirmata sketch is uploaded to the Arduino board, the Arduino side is ready to take commands from the Raspberry Pi.
+Once the Firmata sketch is uploaded to the Arduino board, the Arduino side is ready to take commands from the Raspberry Pi.

 Here's what to configure on the Raspberry Pi:
 1. Install pyFirmata - `pip3 install pyfirmata`